ingenuity-build/testnets/README.md

 Killer Queen testnet is twofold, and will support Validators, as well as Liquid Stakers on the User Interface.
 Validators that participated in Rhapsody, Quicksilver's initial tesnet, will get priority

-Additional tasks will be added incrementally during the coming days.
+Additional tasks will be added incrementally during the coming days, and can be found here: [Validator Tasks](/killerqueen/VALIDATOR_TASKS.md).
+Tasks will also be announced on Discord.

 Additional information regarding the rewards distribution will be added during the coming days.